fanto237/subh/README.md

 * ``/utilities :`` Validators and EncryptionsHelper to encrypt the password using a random salt before saving in the database.

 ## Key Dependencies
-⋅⋅⋅Hibernate: Open-Source-Persistence- and ORM-Framework for Java application.
-Alternative Eclipse-Link⋅⋅ ⋅⋅⋅MySQL: an open source database management system developed by Oracle.
-Alternative  H2⋅⋅ ⋅⋅⋅Primefaces: Open source framework for JavaServer Faces featuring over 100 components, touch optimized mobilekit, client side validation, theme engine and more.⋅⋅
+Hibernate: Open-Source-Persistence- and ORM-Framework for Java application.
+Alternative Eclipse-Link
+MySQL: an open source database management system developed by Oracle.
+Alternative  H2
+Primefaces: Open source framework for JavaServer Faces featuring over 100 components, touch optimized mobilekit, client side validation, theme engine and more.
-⋅⋅⋅Bootsfaces: JSF framework based on Bootstrap 3 and jQuery UI⋅⋅
+Bootsfaces: JSF framework based on Bootstrap 3 and jQuery UI

+⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 ## Features